Skip to content

 Practical Implications:

-Section 194R has significant implications for businesses and professionals.
-It mandates TDS deduction on a wide range of benefits, requiring careful tracking and valuation of such benefits.
-Businesses need to ensure compliance with this provision to avoid penalties.
-Recipients also need to be aware of this TDS and factor it into their tax calculations.
+Section 194R is significant for both companies and individuals.
+It mandates TDS deductions on a range of benefits, necessitating precise record-keeping and accurate valuation.
+Businesses must adhere to this regulation to sidestep penalties.
+Recipients should also factor this TDS into their tax calculations.

 References